NEW FOR 2017 - A guided Tour of Ireland with Susan Byron

-I am often asked how do I know about all these places.
-Well, I was born in Dublin where I grew up, a Doyle or Dubh Ghaill (dark stranger) of Viking origin so exploring is in my blood.
-My father worked for the newsroom in RTE television and was always in search of the next great story, so my childhood was spent on family jaunts, exploring just about any new lead, deserted schools, forgotten great houses, ruined castles, holy wells, ringforts etc. So no doubt that encouraged my curiousity.
-Summer holidays were spent sailing in Wexford, or camping out in the wilds of Kerry.
-When I got married, Byron (no relation to the poet, anglicised version of Birranne, Mayo, going back 600 years but that's another story).
-We moved to Meath and became engrossed in the Boyne Valley and beyond, cruising the river Shannon and exploring the magical midlands with our children.
+I am often asked how do I know about all these strange and wonderful places?
+Well, I have met some great characters on my travels and I am very grateful to them for having shared the secrets of their own little corner of Ireland with me.
+Besides that, I was born in Dublin where I grew up, a Doyle or Dubh Ghaill (dark stranger) of Viking origin so exploring has always been in my blood.
+My father worked for the newsroom in RTE television and was always in search of the next great story.
+So, my childhood was spent on family jaunts, following up just about any new lead, deserted schools, forgotten great houses, ruined castles, holy wells, ringforts etc which no doubt encouraged and fed my natural curiosity.
+Summer holidays were spent sailing in Wexford, or camping out in the wilds of Kerry and Connemara.
+When I got married, Byron (no relation to the poet, anglicised version of Birranne, Mayo, going back some 600 years but that's a whole other story).
+We moved to Meath and then became engrossed in the Boyne Valley and beyond, cruising the river Shannon and exploring the Magical Midlands with our four children.

-In addition to the website, I have written 3 eBook Travel Guides which are available on Amazon.com which each contain the cream of the crop of my recommendations as well as original photographs, clickable links and Google maps of each location.
+In addition to the website, I have written 4 Irish Travel Guides which are available on Amazon under the series title Treasure Ireland which each contain the cream of the crop of my recommendations as well as original photographs, clickable links and Google maps of each location.

 Or if you would like to get in touch with me re planning your next

 Trip to Ireland you will find my contact details below.
 I do answer each and every email personally so feel free to remind me if you don't get a reply, post a question or message me on my Facebook Page where there is a lively global conversation going on about Ireland, 24/7.
 You are very welcome to join us and pitch in with any questions you might have because even if I don't know the answer, someone else surely will!